m-resh/Metaheuristic_Optimization/README.md

 In a GA, a population of candidate solutions (i.e. individuals, creatures, or phenotypes) to an optimization problem is evolved toward better solutions.
 Each candidate solution has a set of properties (its chromosomes or genotype) which can be mutated and altered.

 The algorithm usually starts with a randomly generated population, and in each iteration, the fitness of every individual in the population is evaluated.
 The fitness is usually the value of the objective function in the optimization problem being solved.
 The more fit individuals are more probable to be selected from the current population.
 After each individual is modified (through genetic operators), the new generation of candidate solutions is then used in the next iteration of the algorithm.
-The algorithm terminates when either a maximum number of generations has been produced, or a satisfactory fitness level has been reached for the population[CITATION Whi94 \l 1033].
+The algorithm terminates when either a maximum number of generations has been produced, or a satisfactory fitness level has been reached for the population [6].

 There are two types of genetic operators: mutation and cross over.
 Usually with a combination of both, a Genetic Algorithm will generate the new population in each iteration.
 Mutation is an important method for preserving the diversity of the candidate solutions by introducing small, random changes into them.
-This can be achieved by randomly modifying the value of a gene, as illustrated in figure 3[CITATION WEI11 \l 1033].
+This can be achieved by randomly modifying the value of a gene, as illustrated in figure 3 [7].

 ![](RackMultipart20201225-4-rr0cgk_html_fa6237214541b198.jpg)